Upgrade a MinIO Deployment

 Deployments using Ansible, Terraform, or other management tools can use the procedures here as guidance for implementation within the existing automation framework.

-Your unique deployment topology, workload patterns, or overall environment requires testing of any MinIO upgrades in a lower environment (Dev/QA/Staging) before applying those upgrades to Production deployments, or any other environment containing critical data.
-Performing “blind” updates to production environments is done at your own risk.
+You should always validate any MinIO upgrades in a lower environment (Dev/QA/Staging) before applying those upgrades to Production deployments, or any other environment containing critical data.
+Performing updates to production environments without first validating in lower environments is done at your own risk.

 For MinIO deployments that are significantly behind latest stable (6+ months), consider using MinIO SUBNET for additional support and guidance during the upgrade procedure.